Germogen Maximov: Execution

-Heritage and evaluation
+Russian True Orthodox Church

 On 23 September 2010 the Synod of Bishops of the Russian True Orthodox Church (RIPC) held in the Church of Saint John of Kronstadt in Odessa, Ukraine, declared him a martyr.
 The RIPC is not in communion with the Russian Orthodox Church nor any of the other canonical Orthodox Churches.
 The Serbian Orthodox Church and the RIPC's Serbian counterpart Serbian True Orthodox Church expressed outrage over this act.

 On 15 December 2010, the Synod of Bishops of the Russian True Orthodox Church issued an official document of the suspension of that Act: "The Synod regrets the hasty decision and requests forgiveness from the clergy and laity of the brotherly Serbian True Orthodox Church (SIPC) and hereby suspends the Act".